-Swords Castle & Courtyard is open to visitors Monday to Friday 10am - 6pm
+Swords Castle & Courtyard is open to visitors, throughout the winter, Monday to Saturday 9.30am - 4pm

 Swords Castle, Main Street, Swords.

 Located in the centre of the ancient town Swords Castle is a former residence of the Medieval Archbishop of Dublin.
 The extensive complex of buildings is in the form of a rough pentagon of 0.5 hectares and is enclosed by a perimeter wall of 260 meters.

 The castle was constructed in a piecemeal fashion over a period of 400 years and became one of the eight manorial estates belonging to the medieval Archbishops of Dublin.
 Parliaments are even said to have been held in the great hall of the Castle.
 Swords Castle is the only fortified residence of the Archbishop of Dublin to survive in a reasonable state of preservation.
 The Castle is currently under restoration, the work is being carried out by Fingal County Council and FAS.

 Swords Castle contains over 800 years of history and, as a recent surprising discovery of burials beneath the gatehouse shows, it has yet to give up all of its secrets.
 The castle was built by the Archbishop of Dublin, John Comyn, around 1200.
 It was not a castle in the accepted sense but an Archbishop’s Palace and administrative centre.

 It is a National Monument, and it is the best surviving example of an Archbishop’s Palace in Ireland.
 The curtain walls enclose over an acre of land that slopes down to the Ward River.
 This complex of buildings is made up of many phases of reuse and redesign reflecting its long history and changing fortunes.